 This Is a Serious Book by Jodie Parachini, illustrated by Daniel Rieley

-The donkey narrator try his best to make this a serious book but alas Zebra and friends are not cooperating with the seriousness and it all turns into a fun, zany silly-fest!
+The donkey narrator tries his best to make this a serious book but alas Zebra and friends are not cooperating with the seriousness and it all turns into a fun, zany silly-fest!
 I’m pretty sure your children will be cracking up while you read this with them.

 Miss Mary Reporting The True Story of Sportswriter Mary Garber by Sue Macy, illustrated by C.F.
 Payne